maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp treats such tracks as usual tracks within Poweramp Library categories, they appear the same way the file system tracks appear
 (Poweramp just adds the provider app name label to such tracks).

-Please note that file-backed tracks have the best support: if track file is on the file system somewhere on the device, or in other words has seekable file descriptor, then features like wave-seekbar, seeking in general, local tag reading are enabled.
+Please note that file-backed tracks are most easy to implement in provider: if track file is on the file system somewhere on the device, or in other words has seekable file descriptor, then features like wave-seekbar, seeking in general, local tag reading are enabled.

 It's also possible to have URLs to http/https - that can be almost any supported file format on http(s) or or hls stream.
+It's also possible to generate URL right in time of playback, provide custom headers, cookies, etc.

+Provider may also support sending track data to Poweramp via seekable sockets - similar to sending data via pipe, but with seek support via custom protocol.

-Please create github issue if other streaming formats are needed, or URL is not enought to access a track and custom headers and/or cookies are required as well.
+*Please create github issue if other streaming formats are needed.*

 Your provider still can provide m3u8/pls playlists and those will be appropriately processed, providing http stream tracks in the Poweramp Streams category and in the Playlists.

-The API is not completely custom and based on combination of the standard Android APIs:
+The Provider API is not completely custom and based on the combination of the standard Android APIs:
 * [Storage Access Framework/SAF](https://developer.android.com/guide/topics/providers/document-provider)
 * [DocumentsContract](https://developer.android.com/reference/android/provider/DocumentsContract)